-We are travelling around Australia this year and are incredibly lucky to have friends staying in our home and looking after the cats while we are away.
+We left Melbourne in May to travel around Australia for 8 months and have been incredibly lucky to have friends staying in our home and looking after the cats.

-Hope you enjoy our journal and feel free to send a line or two.
+Hope you enjoy our largely pictorial journal and feel free to send a line or two.

-After lots of packing both caravan and house for our friends we left Melbourne and drove to Murrumbatem to spend a relaxing week with friends.
+After lots of packing both caravan, car and house for our friends we left Melbourne and drove to Murrumbatem to spend a relaxing week with there.

-While there I did a couple of paintings of the surrounding landscape and Ivan planted as many trees as he could.
+It was here that I started my paintings of the trip.
+The first being the surrounding landscape while Ivan planted as many trees as he could with Indy.

 28th of May we bid farewell to our friends and headed for Sydney to stay with family.

-Another glorious day, perfect for planting the mandarin tree and a hair-cut.
+Another glorious day, perfect for planting a mandarin tree and a much needed hair-cut.

 At dusk we went to Kyle Bay for a toe-dip.

-We ventured further a field today and drove out to Taronga Western Plains Zoo.
-There we walked the 6km trail looking and learning about the animals that live there.
+We went to Taronga Western Plains Zoo and walked the 6km trail looking and learning about the animals that live there.
 The Meerkats being my favourites and Ivan the Cheetahs.

 After our morning at the Zoo we drove to Dundullimal Homestead.
 It is a 1840s pioneer homestead that was built on the traditional lands of the people of the Wiradjuri Nation.
 Dundullimal is a Wiradjuri word meaning “thunderstorm” or “hailstorm”.
 I found it a particularly beautiful place to visit which is now owned by the National Trust of Australia (NSW).